Why Honeycomb Credit Kicks Our Employees Out of the Office - NIHITO

 What we’ve learned from small business owners

-There are so many small things you learn just by spending one day with a small business owner.
+There are so many small things you learn just by spending one day with a local business owner.
 From a product side, one of Joe’s takeaways has been the language that they use.
 “Do they call their customers ‘customers’, or do they call them ‘clients,’ or ‘guests?’,” he notes.
-It’s also really important to do NIHITO regularly, especially from a product perspective, because things change so rapidly for small businesses.
+It’s also really important to do NIHITO regularly, especially from a product perspective, because things change so rapidly for independent businesses.

-Doing lots of NIHITOs also helps us at Honeycomb identify key trends that are impacting small businesses - whether it’s widespread issues like inflation impacting a restaurant’s bottom line, or small micro-issues like witnessing a small retailer dealing with the same issues another one down the street is having with their landlords.
-So, when we identify these problem trends, we have the unique opportunity to help other small businesses avoid them, and find solutions!
+Doing lots of NIHITOs also helps us at Honeycomb identify key trends that are impacting local businesses - whether it’s widespread issues like inflation impacting a restaurant’s bottom line, or small micro-issues like witnessing a small retailer dealing with the same issues another one down the street is having with their landlords.
+So, when we identify these problem trends, we have the unique opportunity to help other local businesses avoid them, and find solutions!

-In this way, NIHITO helps Honeycomb in our mission of being community builders for small businesses and the people that love them.
+In this way, NIHITO helps Honeycomb in our mission of being community builders for local businesses and the people that love them.
 “It leads to a better experience, a better product, a better relationship, and a better network,” says Joe.

-One of the unique things about Honeycomb’s model is that the people who often invest in small businesses are the people who live in their communities.
+One of the unique things about Honeycomb’s model is that the people who often invest in local businesses are the people who live in their communities.
 Joe has noticed that some of the investors he talks to also perform their own NIHITOs.
 They go in to learn more about the business that they’re investing in, see how it runs.
 This also often turns them into regular customers!

 We look forward to getting out of the office each quarter to spend a day walking in the shoes of the business owners we admire in our communities - and we’re so grateful to them for allowing up the opportunity!
-To learn more about how Honeycomb supports small businesses in their growth, head to https://www.honeycombcredit.com/grow and fill out the form below!
+To learn more about how Honeycomb supports independently-owned businesses in their growth, head to https://www.honeycombcredit.com/grow and fill out the form below!